tudelft3d/website/jobs/ud/index.md

 ## How to apply

 <div class="alert alert-info" role="alert">
-Deadline to apply is 15 November 2016.
+Deadline to apply is 1 December 2016.
 </div>

 To apply, please submit: